Australia Immigration

 With over 7.5 million migrants living down under, immigration to Australia is as popular today as it ever was.
 But why exactly is moving to Australia so attractive?
 And how does one go about starting the process of emigrating there?
-Here is the complete UIS Australia immigration guide, to walk you through the process.

 It is fairly clear to see why someone might be interested in moving to Australia, but the next question is how?
 Our guide to the Australia immigration process will explain all.

-Who is Eligible?
+Who Is Eligible?

+With more than 60 different types of visa on offer, who is actually eligible to emigrate to Australia?
 There are many types of temporary visas available, including visitor visas for tourists, working holiday visas and student visas.
 But in this guide to Australia immigration, we will focus on permanent visas.

-Skilled Workers
+Skilled Worker

 The people most obviously eligible for Australia immigration are skilled workers.
 Australia has quite a low population, so many skills and trades are naturally in short supply around the country.
 Migrant trade workers with specific skills such as joiners, electricians, mechanics, and steel workers are highly sought after, as well as nurses, teachers and computer and software programmers.
+Visa types for skilled worker:

 Families